campbell-joshua/WRA410Syllabus/README.md

 7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.

+    -Changed the background color and the text color to fit with the links better.

 ## Grading Criteria